-L. PROMOTION, RETENTION AND GRADUATION POLICY
+K. PROMOTION, RETENTION AND GRADUATION POLICY

-- 1. ELEMENTARY SCHOOL (refer to Board Policy 215) - a.
-Responsible decisions concerning the promotion of a student must be made on a variety of academic and social grounds.
-Retention should be chosen only as a last resort. - b.
-Most children should not spend more than seven (7) years in kindergarten through fifth grade. - c.
-School personnel will convey to parents what placement will be in the best educational interest of the child.
-Decisions regarding retention should be reached cooperatively among all persons connected with the situation (teachers, principal, parents, and counselor).
-However, the principal retains the final right to make decisions regarding the child's placement. - d.
-The decision to retain a child identified as exceptional shall be made by the I.E.P.
-Team in accordance with state and federal laws. - e.
-When retention is considered, parents shall be notified in writing concerning the final decision before the close of the school year.
+1. PRIMARY & INTERMEDIATE SCHOOLS (refer to Board Policy 215)

+- a.
+Decisions concerning the promotion of a student must be made on a variety of academic and social grounds.
+The decision to retain a student will only be made as a last resort in helping a student succeed. - b.
+Most students should not spend more than eight (8) years in kindergarten through sixth grade. - c.
+School personnel will convey to parents the placement that they perceive to be in the best educational interest of the student. - d.
+Decisions regarding retention will be reached cooperatively among all persons connected with the situation (teachers, administration, parents, and counselor). - e.
+No student may be retained in grade without exhausting the Multi-Tiered System of Support (MTSS) process.
+If consensus cannot be reached among the team-discussing placement, the building administration retains the final right to make decisions regarding the student's placement.